Search

 Transport Canada approves and sets the regulations for vehicles, and the National Safety Mark (NSM) symbolizes that the vehicle meets these approved standards.
 This mark indicates that the wheelchair van has undergone specific tests and inspections to ensure it is safe for use on Canadian roads.

-The NSM is something clients should pay attention to when buying a wheelchair van because it’s like a stamp of approval that shows a vehicle meets the safety standards set by Transport Canada.
-If a manufacturer doesn’t put the NSM on each vehicle, it could mean they have not met the necessary safety standards or have not undergone the required testing.
+Clients should pay attention to the NSM when buying a wheelchair van because it’s like a stamp of approval that shows a vehicle meets Transport Canada’s safety standards.
+If a manufacturer doesn’t put the NSM on each vehicle, it could mean the vehicle has not met the necessary safety standards or undergone the required testing.

 Buying from a manufacturer that puts the NSM on every vehicle might be more expensive compared to others.
 However, the higher cost is often justified by the assurance of safety, quality, and compliance with regulations.
 It’s a trade-off between paying a little more upfront to ensure the well-being of passengers and potentially facing greater risks and expenses in the long run.